Authorization as a service for your Node.js apps

 Adding authorization to your Node.js application

 Authorization should happen every time your application needs to access a protected resource on behalf of a user.
 To perform an authorization check, your application should call the Aserto Authorizer and pass user context (typically in the form of an access token), policy context, and resource context.
-The Aserto Authorizer uses the popular open-source OPA decision engine to quickly make an authorization decision based on this data.
+The authorizer uses the popular open-source OPA decision engine to quickly make an authorization decision based on this data.
 The decision returned should determine whether your application should pass or fail the request.

 The Aserto Node.js SDK contains three capabilities that make it easy to add authorization to your application:

-1. A function called `is` which you can call with the user context, policy context, and resource context, and that returns an authorization decision.
+1. A function called is which you can call with the user context, policy context, and resource context, and that returns an authorization decision.

 2. Middleware that can be added to an Express.js route, which calls the Aserto authorizer and will return an “access denied” response if the user isn’t authorized to perform the operation on that resource.